WAS - PIT

 The average price of all round-trip flights from Washington, D.C. to Pittsburgh clicked on KAYAK for each day over the last 12 months.

-When flying from Washington, D.C. to Pittsburgh, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Thursdays and the most expensive ones on Mondays.
+When flying from Washington, D.C. to Pittsburgh, you should consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Washington, D.C. to Pittsburgh?